Rootstock

 Any Bitcoin miner can participate in merge-mining Rootstock

-Block production is permissionless.
-Anyone who is willing and able to merge-mine Rootstock and bitcoin can produce Rootstock blocks and earn rewards.
-If interested parties do not possess enough hashpower to competitively solo mine, they can join a mining pool that supports Rootstock merged mining.
+Bitcoin miners who are willing are able to merge-mine the network and produce blocks.
+If interested parties do not possess enough hashpower to competitively solo mine, they can join a mining pool that support the network.

 Finality Guarantees